manoloah/panicbutton_app/panic_button_flutter/README.md

 The breathing exercise screen demonstrates this approach by breaking down a complex UI into focused components:

-1. **BreathingCircle**: Container that handles the circle shape, styling, and tap gestures
+1. **BreathCircle**: Container that handles the circle shape, styling, and tap gestures
 2. **WaveAnimation**: Manages the wave animation with CustomPainter for fluid movement
 3. **PhaseIndicator**: Displays the current breathing phase text and countdown
 4. **RemainingTimeDisplay**: Shows formatted remaining time